Tammy Abraham: Senior

 On 2 November 2017, Abraham was one of three uncapped players called up to the senior England team for friendlies against Germany and Brazil.
 He made his debut against the former on 10 November, starting in a 0–0 draw at Wembley Stadium.

 In October 2019, he said he remained undecided on his international future, as he remained eligible for Nigeria as he had not played a competitive fixture for England's senior side.
 Later that month he received a call-up to the England squad for forthcoming UEFA Euro 2020 qualifying matches.
 On 11 October, Abraham made his first competitive appearance for England against the Czech Republic, appearing as a substitute and committing himself to England in the process.
 Abraham scored his first goal for England on 14 November 2019 in a 7–0 win over Montenegro in Euro 2020 qualifying.

 Personal life

-Abraham was born in Camberwell, Greater London, and was an Arsenal fan growing up.
-He has a younger brother, Timmy Abraham, who is also a footballer and plays for Walsall.
+Abraham was born in Camberwell, Greater London, to Nigerian parents.
+He was an Arsenal fan growing up.
+He has a younger brother, Timmy Abraham, who is also a footballer and plays for Tonbridge Angels.

 In January 2017, Abraham was involved in a motor vehicle accident while on loan at Bristol City.
 At the time of the accident, he was alleged to have been driving without a licence or insurance, and was summoned to court as a result.
 He later obtained his licence, passing the test in March of the same year.